improbable-research/keanu/docs/docs/vertex-summary.md

 ### The Generic (everything else) family

 These are the vertices that can have any type as a value.
 For example, this type can be an Enum or any user defined object.
-Let's look at an example of this in Keanu with the `SelectVertex` which will return a value of the specified Enum `MyType`.
+Let's look at an example of this in Keanu with the `CategoricalVertex` which will return a value of the specified Enum `MyType`.

 ```java
 public enum MyType {